geopasch/Projects/README.md

 - Project 3: Summer Olympic Games Dashboard

 Original dataset retrieved from SQL for Data Science - Capstone Project provided by Coursera.
-The subset used is the file named athletes_medals.xml.